Hobo-Hilly/SecurityPlus/Implementing-Security/Network-Security/Network-Segmentation/README.md

- East-West traffic, what do we do?
+- East-West traffic, what do we do?
 We have VLANs, we have subnets.
 We have host based intrusion prevention systems ACLs, right?

-What today we typically say is, we no longer wanna say that everything in our internal network should just be implied trust.
+- What today we typically say is, we no longer wanna say that everything in our internal network should just be implied trust.

+- We don't just assume anymore that inside of our lands, behind our firewalls, behind our routers, assume that everything in our land is going to be safe and secure.
+Those assumptions will bring your networks down.
+That could lead to some kind of attack, if you will.
+And that's the zero trust model that you might hear about, it means basically trust nobody

+- East-West traffic also talking about, hey, if I've got a data center, this is the communications that happens within my data center.
+And that North-South what is leaving and entering the data center, outside of our protected boundary.